dotnet/csharplang/proposals/generic-ref-struct.md

 public delegate T Func<T>() where T : any;
 ```

 The problem with this feature is that it's only useful in signature only scenarios.
-Those work becase the there is no action associated with the generic parameters.
+Those work because the there is no action associated with the generic parameters.
 The compiler only needs to consider the standard constraint checking.
 Effectively the compiler needs to ensure that a `T` with `where T : any` isn't passed to an incompatible generic type parameter.

 ```c#
 interface I1<U> { }